minakamoto/pcshscr2023/docs/2nd.md

 Implement the Menu List screen that is displayed after a store is selected on the Home screen.

-In the Menu List screen, first modify the Navbar component to display the store name and a link to the menu list (`MENUS` in the UI) in the Navbar.
+First modify the Navbar component to display the store name and a link to the Menu List (`MENUS` in the UI) in the Navbar on the Menu List screen.

 Open `dish-delight/frontend/components/Navbar.tsx` and replace its contents with the following code: